The Ice Palace (short story): Critical analysis

+Of Fitzgerald's three tales that treat the topic of "Southern women"—including "The Jelly-Bean" (1920) and "Last of the Southern Belles" (1929)—literary critic John Kuehl reports that "neither of these matches "The Ice Palace" for complexity…his first trenchant exploration of the North-South antithesis."

 Sequel

 Fitzgerald later wrote another short story, "The Jelly-Bean", which was published in the 1922 collection Tales of the Jazz Age.
 A sequel to "The Ice Palace", it returned to Tarleton with several references to many of the characters in the earlier work.